Iran signals compromise for modest rise in OPEC oil output

 But on Wednesday, Iranian Oil Minister Bijan Zanganeh said OPEC members that had overdelivered on cuts in recent months should return to compliance with agreed quotas.

-That would effectively mean a modest boost from producers such as Saudi Arabia, which have been cutting more deeply than planned despite production outages in Venezuela and Libya.
+That would effectively mean a modest boost from producers such as Saudi Arabia that have been cutting more deeply than planned despite production outages in Venezuela and Libya.

 “OPEC could keep the same deal with compliance going back to 100 percent,” said an OPEC source who is aware of Iran’s stance.